 - No Life Insurance: As with the above mentioned age restrictions historically associated with Costa Rica financing, US lenders do not require borrowers to mitigate the fatality risk associated with second home lending to foreigners through life insurance.
 Though local lenders are moving towards eliminating this requirement, for the time being, this represents a significant cost savings (hassle as well) to borrowers who lack life insurance coverage.

-Costa Rica Mortgage is proud to have been recognized by these US lenders as the leading source for residential financing in Costa Rica and entrusted as a first firm to offer their programs in Costa Rica.
+Our Costa Rica Mortgage company is proud to have been recognized by these US lenders as the leading source for residential financing in Costa Rica and entrusted as a first firm to offer their programs in Costa Rica.
 We are pleased to be able to offer these programs to our clients.